ZenGo-X/terra-multisend/scripts/README.md

 This is a basic script that uses `Terra.js` to deploy the multisender smart contract.
 The scripts uses the hardcoded mnemonics of the [LocalTerra](https://github.com/terra-project/LocalTerra) network.

+The scripts performs the following tasks:

+1. Upload the compiled byte code to the blockchain
+2. Instantiate a new contract and print its contract address

+Contract initialization receives a fee parameter.
+The fee is payed to the contract owner upon interaction with the contract.
+The fee can be initiated to 0.

 In order to upload to tequila-0004:

 - Change the endpoint of the node in the code when creating the LCD